Basajaun: One-eyed basajaun blinded

-In the tale "Basajaun Blinded", two soldiers on furlough encounter a one-eyed Basa-Jaun, and one of them skewered on a spit, roasted, and eaten straightaway.
+In the tale "Basajaun Blinded", two soldiers on furlough encounter a one-eyed Basa-Jaun, and one of them is skewered on a spit, roasted, and eaten straightaway.
 The survivor, who is saved for later, sneaks up to the sleeping Basa-Jaun and drives the red hot spit through the giant's eye.
 Although the soldier now has a sporting chance to escape, he is tricked by the giant's gift of a ring, which starts screaming "Here I am", and which cannot be removed.
 The soldier cuts off the ring with his finger and throws it in a stream.
 Basa-Jaun dives in after and drowns.
 (Note: "X. Basa-Jaun aveuglé" Told by Jean Sallaber of Aussurucq.
 Originally Cerquand (1878), "52.
 Le Tartare et Les Deux Soldats (Version d'Aussurucq.)
 A." Volume 3, pp. ??, reprinted after (Cerquand 1877); Basque text: (Cerquand 1877).)
 One-eyedness is actually the typical feature of the Tartalo (Tartaro) aka Torto, (Note: Torto, Anxo Torto, Anxo, and Alarabi) and the lore of the Tartalo and Basajaun are often mixed up, as already noted.
 In fact, there is another version of this tale where a Tartaro is the blinded enemy, and the same talking ring motif occurs.
 The narrative resembles the story concerning Ulysses and the cyclops Polyphemus in the Greek epic, The Odyssey.
-(Note: Archibald H. Sayce writes that according to Antoine d'Abbadie, there is a version of this story where the hero fights with a "soul without a body", and that Webster has alludes to this also.)
+(Note: Archibald H. Sayce writes that according to Antoine d'Abbadie, there is a version of this story where the hero fights with a "soul without a body", and that Webster has alluded to this also.)